slhck/ffmpeg-normalize/README.md

 - `-mn, --metadata-disable`: Do not write metadata to output

+- `-cn, --chapters-disable`: Do not write metadata to output

 Output Format:

 - `-e EXTRA_OUTPUT_OPTIONS, --extra-output-options EXTRA_OUTPUT_OPTIONS`: Extra output options list.